Stephenkofipoku/battleships_game/README.md

 ![Game Score Display](./documents/super_battleship_gamescoreboard.png)
 - The game allows the player to start a new game or quit after each round.
 ![Game Instruction to continue or quit](./documents/super_battleship_gameclose.png)

+### Features for the future

+## Data Model
+The data model of the Supper Battleships Python game consists of the following components:

+1. `scores`: A dictionary that keeps track of the scores for the computer and player.

+2. `Board` class: Represents the game board.
+It has attributes such as size, board grid, number of ships, name, type, guesses, and ships.
+It also has methods for printing the board, adding ships, generating computer's guess, taking user's guess, validating coordinates, and checking if a guess is valid.

+3. `populate_board` function: Populates the board with ships.

+4. `make_guess` function: Makes a guess on the board and updates the scores.

+5. `play_game` function: Plays the game by alternating turns between the computer and the player.

+6. `start_new_game` function: Starts a new game by setting the board size, number of ships, resetting the scores, and initializing the boards.
+It also handles the game flow and allows the player to continue or quit.

+Overall, the data model includes the necessary components to manage the game state, handle user input, and perform game logic.